Virginia Tech® home

 Description of Award

-The Award for Excellence in Career Advising is given annually to recognize an individual who serves undergraduate advisees in exemplary ways.
+The Award for Excellence in Career Advising is given annually to recognize an individual who integrates career advising in exemplary ways while serving undergraduates.
 Sponsored by Career and Professional Development, the Award was established in 1989 to recognize the value of career advising at Virginia Tech.
 The Award includes a $1,000 cash prize and a framed certificate.

 Eligibility and Criteria for Selection